inko-lang/website/source/manual/virtual-machine/instructions.html.md

 Stores the currently running process in the given register.

-This instruction requires one argument: the register to store the process in.
+This instruction requires two arguments:

+1. The register to store the process in.
+1. The register containing the object to use as the prototype for the process.

 ### ProcessReceiveMessage